vgnshiyer/vgnshiyer.github.io/public/readme.md

 🚀 I try to look for repetitive processes and come up with solutions to improve performance by automation.
 Streamlining workflows results in increased efficiency, less errors and more free time for me and my colleagues to focus on more complex and strategic tasks.
 <br>
 <br>
-💡 As a developer, I take proactive approach in leveraging my problem solving skills to find solutions to complex problems.
-I focus on writing clean and maintainable code.
+💡 As a developer, I take proactive approach in leveraging my problem solving skills to find solutions to complex problems while prioritizing writing clean and maintainable code.
 I often obsess about choosing the right variable names.
 <br>
 <br>
 💪 During my free time, I love exercising, learning about nutrition, reading biographies and self-help books.